-Do not use the hardtop for storing heavy or large items such as a raft.
+If your boat is equipped with a hardtop, do not use the top for storing heavy or large items such as a raft.
 The frame for the top is designed for continual use with antennas, radar, and outriggers.
 The additional weight caused by larger items such as a raft may cause damage to the frame structure.